New York Oral, Maxillofacial, and Implant Surgery Scarsdale NY

 In their Scarsdale dental implant practice, the doctors of New York Oral, Maxillofacial, and Implant Surgery use the most recent advances in dental implant technology to place single stage implants.
 These implants do not require a second procedure to uncover them.
 A minimum of two to three months of healing time is still necessary before permanent artificial teeth can be placed.
 There are situations in which implants can be placed at the same time as a tooth extraction, further minimizing the number of surgical procedures and the length of treatment time.
 Advances in dental implant technologies have made it possible, in select cases, to extract teeth, place implants, and insert temporary crowns at one visit.
 This procedure, called “immediate loading,” greatly simplifies the surgical process.

-Dr. Orentlicher and Dr. Horowitz are national lecturers at the forefront of the latest technologies in the placement of dental implants.
+Dr. Orentlicher, Dr. Horowitz and Dr. Steinberg are national lecturers at the forefront of the latest technologies in the placement of dental implants.
 They are nationally recognized speakers and clinicians in the placement of dental implants using state of the art minimally invasive dental implant placement technologies.
 They have been involved in the Teeth in an Hour™ technology since its introduction in 2005.
 This technology allows for the accurate, minimally invasive, three dimensional guided placement of dental implants, without making an incision in the tissue, followed by the placement of immediate temporary restorations.
 Our doctors are trainers of other doctors in this revolutionary technology.

 Who actually performs the implant placement?